 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

-The maximum length of research and review papers, including references and tables, is 7,500 words.
+The maximum length of research papers, including references, tables and figures, is 8,000 words.
+For review papers, the maximum word count is 10,000.
 The manuscript should be submitted as MS-word or Rich Text Format (rtf) file.
 All pages including tables and figures should be numbered.

 For research papers, the text should normally consist of five sections: Introduction, Methods, Results, Discussion and References.
 Primary headings are left justified and in bold, secondary headings are left justified and in italics.
 Footnotes should be avoided.
 The International System of Units (SI) should be used for all measurements.
 Monetary values should be presented either in USD (US Dollar) or in EUR (Euro).
 Scientific names of genera and species should be given in full with authority when they are cited for the first time.
 If species names occur repeatedly in the text the genus name may be abbreviated.
 Common names should be avoided.
 Italics should be used for secondary headings, scientific names of taxa (genus and lower) and syntaxa, and symbols in formulae.

 Formulae should be presented in the text.
 Complicated formulae should be collected and presented as a figure in camera-ready appearance.

 Divide your article into clearly defined sections.
 Each subsection is given a brief heading.
 Each heading should appear on its own separate line.
 Subsections should be used as much as possible when cross-referencing text: refer to the subsection by heading as opposed to simply 'the text'.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.